 City of Norfolk

-The Cities of Norfolk, Newport News and Chesapeake will benefit from a $120 million U.S. Department of Housing & Urban Development National Disaster Resilience Grant, awarded in the recent national competition.
-Old Dominion University spearheaded the application process, which also includes the Commonwealth of Virginia.
-The grant will be used to develop strategies to protect the region from effects of sea-level rise and recurrent flooding.
-WPA is assisting with design ideas for berms and civic green spaces.
-Attention currently is focused on the Ohio Creek and Newton Creek watersheds, encompassing the Chesterfield Heights neighborhood.
+The Cities of Norfolk, Newport News, and Chesapeake will benefit from a $120 million U.S. Department of Housing & Urban Development grant awarded in the recent National Disaster Resilience Competition (NDRC).
+The grant was awarded to develop strategies to protect the region from effects of sea-level rise and recurrent flooding.
+The Norfolk portion of the grant ($115 MM) is focused on the Ohio Creek watershed which encompasses the Norfolk State University campus and the Chesterfield Heights neighborhood.
 Design work will be measured against five goals: unite the region; create coastal resilience; build water management solutions; improve economic vitality; and strengthen vulnerable neighborhoods.
 Norfolk also hired a Chief Resiliency Officer.